-California Kaiser Mental Health Workers Launch Strike, Problems 'Keep Getting Worse'
+California Kaiser Mental Health Workers Launch Strike; Problems 'Keep Getting Worse'

 As member station KPBS reported, last year Kaiser officials said therapist staffing was up by 30% from 2015.
 "That's more than 500 new therapists in California — even though there's a national shortage," the company said.

-Projections from the American Psychological Association show that the existing psychologist supply is insufficient to meet needs for mental health services in the U.S. The organization estimates there are about 98,000 licensed psychologists.
+Projections from the American Psychological Association show that the existing psychologist supply is insufficient to meet needs for mental health services in the United States.
+The organization estimates that there are about 98,000 licensed psychologists.

-In 2015, Kaiser agreed to pay a $4 million fine levied by state regulators due to inadequate access to its mental health services, KPBS reported.
+In 2015, Kaiser agreed to pay a $4 million fine levied by state regulators because of inadequate access to its mental health services, KPBS reported.